 Stop Obsessing Over Calories

-Calorie Restriction and Weight Loss
+Myth #1 Calorie Restriction and Weight Loss

 Myth #1: Counting calories is the best way for sustainable weight loss.

-• Calories are not created equal.
-Calories from an apple are metabolized and used far differently than from a sugar-free fudgsicle.
+Calories from an apple are metabolized and used far differently than those from a sugar-free fudgsicle.

-• Severe calorie restriction suppresses thyroid hormone which slows our metabolism.
 Your basal metabolic rate determines how quickly or slowly you burn calories.
-Severe calorie restriction will lower this.
+Severe calorie restriction will lower this rate.
 If your metabolism slows down, you will not lose weight.

-• Dieters are reluctant to eat fat.
-Fat is the very thing that keeps us satisfied between meals.
-If you don’t eat enough fat, it’s only a matter of time before you crave and eat the foods you were working so hard to restrict.
+Fat is what keeps us satisfied between meals.
+If you don’t eat enough fat, you will eventually crave and eat the foods you were trying to restrict.

-Weight Loss Tips
+Weight Loss Tips:

-• Put the scale in the closet.
 Use an article of clothing tried on weekly to assess progress.

-• Try not to be obsessive.Remember this takes time and your body wants to be balanced.
+Remember, this process takes time, and your body wants to be balanced.

-• Eat good fats from nuts, seeds, grass-fed/wild caught animals.
-Avoid trans-fats and fried foods.
+• Eat good fats from nuts, seeds, and grass-fed/wild-caught animals.

 • Eat plenty of organic leafy green vegetables.

-• Exercise in a fun way that won’t stress your body out, but will still help you build muscle to increase your basal metabolic rate.
-Try high intensity interval training to boost your metabolism and ditch the long jogs.
-Check-out Anjanette Price for Personal Training.
+• Exercise in a fun way that doesn’t stress your body but helps build muscle to increase your basal metabolic rate.

-Trying to lose weight?
+Trying to Lose Weight?

-Now you can lose weight and feel great with the right supportive tools to finally get long-lasting results while becoming a healthier and more balanced you.
+Learn to eat for nutrition and enjoyment.
+You can lose weight and feel great with the right supportive tools for long-lasting results, becoming a healthier and more balanced you.

-Check out our Curb Your Cravings Program for sustainable weight loss.
+Check out our Curb Your Cravings Program® for sustainable weight loss.

 Let’s chat!